Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Hosted Conferences and Symposia

-- *Live Coding Self-Organising Systems* Workshop at CuteLab.NYC, New York, NY, USA. [info](https://cutelab.nyc/), September, 2023.
+- *Live Coding Self-Organising Systems* Workshop at CuteLab.
+New York, USA. [info](https://cutelab.nyc/), September, 2023.
 - *I Play the Textile Workshop* at Iceland University of the Arts. [info](https://iil.is/news/i-play-the-textile).
 - *Artificial Intelligence and Copyright* We co-organised a conference with STEF on copyright at the age of artificial intellgence. [[url](https://stef.is/frettir/timinn-lidur-hratt-a-gervigreindarold-malthing-um-gervigreind-og-hofundarett/)].
 A video stream of the conference can be found [here](https://www.youtube.com/watch?v=J1wQffSFbn4&t=305s).
 September, 2023.
 - *Artificial Intelligence and Music Creativity* (August 2023).
 An international conference with papers, workshops, presentations and performances.
 Co-organised by Intelligent Instruments Lab and Experimental Music Technologies Lab (Sussex). [[url](https://aimc2023.pubpub.org)]